How to Use Claude AI for Beginners in 2026 (Free Guide)

 Memory

 Claude carries your name, preferences, writing style, and project details across separate conversations.
-Come back days later and it already has the context.

 🌐